opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/index.md

 # Structure of a Binding

 Every binding needs to define a `binding.xml` file.
-Find more information in the respective [binding XML reference](binding-xml.html).
+Find more information in the respective [binding XML reference](binding-xml.md).

 # Describing Things

-External systems are represented as *Things* in openHAB.
+External systems are represented as *Things* in OpenSmartHouse.
 When starting the implementation of a binding, you should think about the abstraction of your external system.
 Different services or devices should be represented as individual *Things*.
 Each functionality of the *Thing* should be modelled as a `Channel`.

-*Thing* and *Channel* structures need to be explained to the openHAB runtime.
+*Thing* and *Channel* structures need to be explained to the OpenSmartHouse runtime.
 This is done in a declarative way via XML files, so called *ThingTypes* and *ChannelTypes*.

-Find more information in the respective [Thing & Channel XML reference](thing-xml.html).
+Find more information in the respective [Thing & Channel XML reference](thing-xml.md).

 # The ThingHandlerFactory